 Chief Executive Officer & Co-Founder

-Michael Brown is CEO and Co-Founder of City Year, an education-focused nonprofit organization that mobilizes idealistic young people for a year of service in high-need schools.
+Michael Brown is CEO and Co-Founder of City Year, an education-focused nonprofit organization that mobilizes idealistic young people for a year of service in high-need schools and promotes the concept of voluntary national service as means of building a stronger democracy.

-City Year served as an inspiration for AmeriCorps, the federal initiative through which more than 900,000 Americans have served their country.
-City Year has more than 20,000 alumni who have contributed more than 29 million hours of service and earned access to $71 million in college scholarships through the AmeriCorps National Service Trust.
+City Year served as an inspiration for AmeriCorps, the federal initiative through which more than one million Americans have served their country.
+City Year has nearly 25,000 alumni who have contributed more than 42.5 million hours of service and earned access to more than $100 million in college scholarships through the AmeriCorps National Service Trust.

-For his work developing City Year and advancing the national service movement, Michael has been awarded the Reebok Human Rights Award and several honorary degrees.
-He has been named one of America’s Best Leaders by US News & World Report and an Executive of the Year and a member of The Power and Influence Top 50 by The NonProfit Times.
+For his work developing City Year and advancing the national service movement, Michael has been awarded the Reebok Human Rights Award, Independent Sector’s John W. Gardner Leadership Award and has been named one of America’s Best Leaders by US News & World Report as well as an Executive of the Year and member of The Power and Influence Top 50 by The NonProfit Times.

 Michael is a graduate of Harvard College and Harvard Law School, where he served as an editor of the Harvard Law Review.
+He currently serves on Harvard’s Board of Overseers.
 Prior to co-founding City Year, Michael served as a legislative assistant to then Congressman Leon Panetta and as a clerk for Federal Judge Stephen Breyer.

 (City Year Boston '94), President